 The Union Public Service Commission (UPSC) is the government agency responsible for recruiting officers into the civil services of the country.
-It conducts the exam and selects candidates based on the prescribed criteria.
-The civil services includes services like the IAS, IFS, IPS, IRS, etc. that form a part of India’s civil services – the backbone of the country’s administration.
+It conducts the exam and selects candidates based on pre-selected criteria.
+The civil services include services like the IAS, IFS, IPS, IRS, etc. that form a part of India’s civil services – the backbone of the country’s administration.

 All India Services:

 - Indian Foreign Service (IFS)

 - Indian Police Service (IPS)